danja/analog-computer/anabella/design.md

-# Analog Computer : Annabella
+# Analog Computer : Anabella

 The basic goal is to build a machine comparable to the basic analog computers used (occasionally) in education, with enough functionality to be able to model some 'standard' systems:

 * damped mass on spring
 * bouncing ball in a box
 * Lorenz Attractor
+* 3-cell Cellular Neural Network

 Metering with be done externally. (maybe a later unit containing meter + speaker + Arduino-based 'scope).